By The Wyoming LLC Attorney TeamMay 28, 2022

-A trust is a helpful tool that is set up by more than just the uber-wealthy.
+Trust is a helpful tool that is set up by more than just the uber-wealthy.
 Trusts help people manage their assets regardless of income.
-Even if you have not established a legally defined trust, you probably have listed a spouse or child as a bank account beneficiary.
+Even if you have not established a legally defined Trust, you probably have listed a spouse or child as a bank account beneficiary.

-The same principle for listing a spouse or child as a beneficiary on a bank account applies to forming a legally binding trust.
-You have to decide which of the types of trust do the best job of protecting your assets.
+The same principle for listing a spouse or child as a beneficiary on a bank account applies to forming a legally binding Trust.
+You have to decide which of the types of Trust does the best job of protecting your assets.

-Not every state permits the formation of an asset protection trust.
-Consult with one of the estate planning attorneys at Cloud Peak Law Group to discover which state is the best to set up this type of asset-shielding financial tool.
+Not every state permits the formation of an Asset Protection Trust.
+Consult with one of the estate planning attorneys at Wyoming LLC Attorney to discover which state is the best to set up this type of asset-shielding financial tool.

-Developed to help married couples, a bypass trust limits or eliminates the amount of money paid for estate taxes.
+Developed to help married couples, a Bypass Trust limits or eliminates the amount of money paid for estate taxes.
 Each spouse completes a set of estate planning documents to ensure the number of assets declared falls under the maximum estate tax exclusion established by the United States Congress.
 After declaring assets, each spouse then leaves the remaining assets to the other spouse.
-Assets left for the other spouse qualifies for a marital deduction when determining estate taxes.
-A bypass trust allows a surviving spouse to receive assets tax-free when the other spouse dies.
+Assets left for the other spouse qualify for a marital deduction when determining estate taxes.
+A Bypass Trust allows a surviving spouse to receive assets tax-free when the other spouse dies.

 The bank account beneficiary example we mentioned above provides you with insight into what defines a Totten Trust.
 Typically developed to avoid the time-consuming probate process, a Totten Trust works well for assets such as bank accounts and a securities portfolio.
 However, this type of Trust does not work for personal property like a car or house.
 To protect real property, you need to set up a specialized Trust.